 Past Emerging Company Showcase Participants

-The Neurotech Investing & Partnering conference will host our Fourth Annual Emerging Company Showcase as part of the main conference program.
-This showcase allows neurotechnology companies to pitch their drug, device, diagnostic, or software
+The Neurotech Investing & Partnering conference will host our Fifth Annual Emerging Company Showcase as part of the main conference program.
+This showcase allows young neurotechnology companies to pitch their drug, device, diagnostic, or software

-audience of investors, CEOs, and executives in the field.
-Learn more about our past presenters from 2017-2018.
+to an audience of investors, CEOs, and executives in the field.
+Learn more about our past presenters from 2017-2019.

 Aural Analytics is an emerging healthtech company founded by Professors Julie Liss, Ph.D. and Visar Berisha, Ph.D. in 2015 after decades of speech science and speech signal processing research at Arizona State University.
 Aural Analytics

 has built proprietary metrics that use speech to capture changes in neurological health.
 With Aural Analytics’ downloadable apps, any smartphone or tablet becomes a powerful brain health monitor.

 Arizona State University (joint appointment in the College of Engineering and College of Health Solutions), a Research Fellow in the department of Neurology at Mayo Clinic, and the Chief Science Officer at Aural Analytics.
 At ASU, Dr. Berisha directs

 the Signal Analysis Representation and Perception Lab.
 With a focus on speech, his research focuses on using technology to better understand neurological disease progression.
 Dr. Berisha received his Ph.D. in electrical engineering from Arizona State